andyocnz/Slack-bulk-channel-archive/README.md

-## How can you efficiently archive these channels without having to join and archive them one by one?
+## How can you efficiently archive slack channels without having to join and archive them one by one?

 # What is it?
 This script helps you to clear all your Slack channels start with sk or whatever you want.